BLACK FRIDAY SALE

 In other cases, the added weight might be positive, as it might be nice to have that extra weight either at the back or front of the wheel.
 This makes the most sense on electric bicycles with rear positioned batteries, as having the motor in the front would offset the weight imbalance and stabilise the motorized vehicle.
 In addition, hub bikes are considerably quieter when operating than mid-drive bicycles.

-Some well-known brands offering hub motor electric bikes are Orbea, Super73, Dyson and Vallkree
+Some well-known brands offering hub motor electric bikes are Orbea, Super73, Dyson and Vallkree.

 Pros and cons of Mid-drive Motor